Cardinal reinstates Chicago priest accused of abuse

 - Oops!Something went wrong.Please try again later.

-CHICAGO — Cardinal Blase Cupich is reinstating the Rev. Michael Pfleger as senior pastor at St. Sabina Parish after the archdiocesan board that investigates sexual abuse claims found “there is insufficient reason to suspect” the iconic South Side priest is guilty of allegations of abuse dating back decades, according to a letter released to parishioners Monday.
+CHICAGO — The Rev. Michael Pfleger will return to the pulpit at his South Side parish after a Chicago Archdiocese panel found “insufficient reason to suspect” that he is guilty of sexual abuse allegations from decades ago, Cardinal Blase Cupich told parishioners Monday.

-Two adult brothers from Texas in January lodged complaints that in the 1970s each was molested by Pfleger, the high-profile pastor of St. Sabina Catholic Parish in the Gresham neighborhood who has clashed with a succession of Catholic leaders over many matters including his unusually long tenure at the same parish.
+Pfleger, the long-tenured priest famous for both his social justice activism and clashes with high-ranking Catholic Church officials, has been sidelined for more than four months as the archdiocese investigated complaints from two adult brothers from Texas who alleged the clergyman molested them repeatedly, beginning in the early 1970s.

-Pfleger was flanked by dozens of supporters and two lawyers as he declared his innocence at a news conference Monday afternoon outside St. Sabina.
-He was emotional, wiping his eyes as he thanked those who stood behind him cheering and clapping.
+Pfleger, 72, was flanked by dozens of jubilant supporters and two lawyers as he declared his innocence at a news conference Monday afternoon outside St. Sabina Parish in the Gresham neighborhood, where he has served since 1975.
+The priest was emotional, wiping his eyes as he thanked those who stood behind him cheering and clapping.

 “This has been the most difficult and challenging time in my entire life,” he said.

-Pfleger said he is ready to resume his fight for social justice and noted this week's anniversary of a Minneapolis police officer’s killing of George Floyd.
+Pfleger said he plans to resume his activism and noted that Tuesday marks the one-year anniversary of a Minneapolis police officer’s killing of George Floyd, which set off heated street protests across the country and in Chicago.

 “Let’s get back to work,” he said.

-The allegations had been under investigation by the Archdiocese of Chicago’s Independent Review Board.
-In a letter, Cupich told parishioners Pfleger will return June 5.
+Cupich announced in his letter to parishioners that Pfleger would return following the investigation by the Archdiocese of Chicago’s Independent Review Board.

-“The review board has concluded that there is insufficient reason to suspect Father Pfleger is guilty of these allegations,” Cupich wrote in the letter to parishioners informing them of his decision to reinstate the priest.
+“The review board has concluded that there is insufficient reason to suspect Father Pfleger is guilty of these allegations,” Cupich wrote.
 “I have asked Father Pfleger to take the next two weeks to prepare himself spiritually and emotionally to return, realizing that these months have taken a great toll on him.
 He has agreed to do so.”

-An earlier version of the letter said that “there is no reason to suspect” Pfleger was guilty.
-Archdiocese officials sent out the revised letter early Monday afternoon.
+That letter Monday afternoon softened the language in a version sent out earlier in the day, which said that “there is no reason to suspect” Pfleger was guilty.

-The accusers’ attorney, Eugene Hollander, said the archdiocese notified him of the review board’s decision early Monday, shortly before it was announced publicly.
-While disappointed and surprised, Hollander said the men do not regret coming forward.
+The accusers’ attorney, Eugene Hollander, said that the men were disappointed and surprised by the decision but that they do not regret coming forward.

-“Both were absolutely floored but they’re very happy they were able to speak their truth,” Hollander told the Tribune.
-“Father Pfleger knows what happened. … There are three people in the world who know what happened and my clients are glad they had the opportunity to get their story out.”
+“Both were absolutely floored, but they’re very happy they were able to speak their truth,” Hollander told the Chicago Tribune.
+“Father Pfleger knows what happened. ...
+There are three people in the world who know what happened, and my clients are glad they had the opportunity to get their story out.”

+Monday’s announcement marks a victory for a priest whose outspokenness, political activism and unusually lengthy tenure at St. Sabina have sometimes put him at odds with the archdiocese.
+In fact, this won’t mark his first return to the parish after a period of uncertainty.
+A decade ago, then-Cardinal Francis George suspended Pfleger following the priest’s public remarks that he would leave the Catholic Church if he was transferred away from St. Sabina.
+He returned about a month later to a standing ovation.

-The brothers — who said neither of whom knew the other had allegedly been abused until recently — filed separate claims with the archdiocese in January.
-They said the sexual abuse began at Precious Blood Church on Chicago’s West Side when Pfleger was a seminarian there and the brothers were members of the choir.
+In January, the two brothers filed separate claims with the archdiocese alleging abuse decades ago.
+They said the sexual abuse began at Precious Blood Catholic Church on Chicago’s West Side when Pfleger was a seminarian there and the brothers were members of the choir.
+Both said they didn’t know of the alleged abuse of the other until recently.

-The sexual abuse continued, the brothers say, when Pfleger was a deacon at Our Lady of Perpetual Help Church in Glenview and at St. Sabina Church on Chicago’s South Side, where Pfleger has served since 1975.
+The sexual abuse continued, the brothers said, when Pfleger was a deacon at Our Lady of Perpetual Help Catholic Parish in Glenview and at St. Sabina.
 He was named St. Sabina’s senior pastor in 1981.

 A third man came forward in early March to say Pfleger made an unwanted sexual advance when the accuser was 18.
 In an affidavit shared with church officials, the man alleged Pfleger once grabbed him in a sexual manner in the priest’s bedroom area at St. Sabina in summer 1979 while the teen pretended to sleep.

-Of the three men’s claims, Pfleger’s attorneys have said that their “45-year-old allegations are not corroborated by anyone, or anything, other than their own statements.”
+Of the three men’s claims, Pfleger’s attorneys have said that the “45-year-old allegations are not corroborated by anyone, or anything, other than their own statements.”

-In April, Hollander submitted the results of voluntary polygraph exams to the archdiocese which found the two brothers had passed.
-The attorney, who has represented victims of defrocked priest Daniel McCormack in an infamous abuse case that helped lead to an overhaul of Chicago church policy, said the review board’s finding in the Pfleger case is very unusual.
+In March, Hollander submitted the results of voluntary polygraph exams to the archdiocese that found the two brothers had passed.
+Hollander, who has represented victims of defrocked priest Daniel McCormack in an infamous abuse case that helped lead to an overhaul of Chicago church policy, said the review board’s finding in Pfleger’s case is unusual.

-“I am very, very surprised in light of the fact both brothers gave very credible and detailed accounts concerning the abuse they endured some 40 years ago, which was corroborated by a third victim, who was not seeking financial compensation,” Hollander said, adding, “and both brothers underwent polygraph examinations and passed.”
+“I am very, very surprised in light of the fact both brothers gave very credible and detailed accounts concerning the abuse they endured some 40 years ago, which was corroborated by a third victim, who was not seeking financial compensation,” Hollander said.

+Both brothers spoke to reporters earlier this year.
+They asked that their identities not be made public.
+The older of the two brothers, who works as a consultant, served 20 years in the Air Force and then worked as a police officer in Texas, reaching the rank of sergeant.

+The younger brother is a counselor at a homeless shelter in Texas, working with veterans and those with substance abuse issues.
+He served in the Army for eight months before being honorably discharged for health issues.
+The man also battled a drug addiction for decades, but he said he has been sober for about 12 years.

 Pfleger’s supporters have rallied behind him, including earlier this year when St. Sabina announced it was withholding $100,000 in monthly assessments to the archdiocese until it completed its investigation.

+The office of Cook County State’s Attorney Kim Foxx said in a statement Monday that prosecutors had not “been presented with any information regarding allegations related to this matter by police to review or to determine if criminal charges are appropriate.”

-Pfleger, 72, has maintained his innocence in comments posted to social media.
-His legal team has said the brothers’ allegations are false, concocted in hopes of receiving a financial settlement.
+Pfleger has maintained his innocence, and his legal team has accused the brothers of making false allegations in hopes of receiving a financial settlement.
 They noted the younger brother sent Pfleger a letter seeking $20,000 just before he filed a complaint with the archdiocese.

 Lightfoot also said the accusers “deserved to be heard.”